Insights

 Division 296 super tax: the latest proposal at a glance

-This update outlines the status of the Labor Government’s proposed Division 296 changes to superannuation taxation.
-If enacted, the measure would apply to members with super balances above $3 million.
+This update outlines the status of the Labor Government’s proposed changes to superannuation taxation known as Division 296 tax.
+If enacted, the measure would apply to individuals with super balances above $3 million.
+For background and context, see our earlier explainer: Division 296 Super Tax Explained (2025)

 At present, Division 296 tax has not been passed into law.
 In the last Parliament, the Government was unable to secure passage through the Senate.
-However, in the current Parliament, the Government appears to have sufficient support from the Greens to pass the measure.
+However, in the current Parliament, the Government appears to have sufficient support from the cross bench to pass the measure.

-However, yesterday the Government announced significant changes to the design of the Division 296 tax.
-Most significantly, the Government appears to be removing unrealised gains from the scope of the tax.
+However, on 13 October 2025 the Government announced significant changes to the design of Division 296 tax.
+Most significantly, the Government intends to remove unrealised gains from the scope of the tax.
 The other key design changes include:

 - Applying a 30% tax rate to realised earnings on balances between $3m and $10m (currently the tax rate is 15%).